seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 oc adm policy add-scc-to-user --help
 ````

-If you want to read more details on SCC, you can read the blod [Managing SCCs in OpenShift]([https://www.redhat.com/en/blog/managing-sccs-in-openshift).
+If you want to read more details on SCC, you can read the blog [Managing SCCs in OpenShift]([https://www.redhat.com/en/blog/managing-sccs-in-openshift).

 Switch back to the developer account.
 All remaining steps should be created under this account.